Landon Ferraro: International play

 Ferraro made his international debut for Canada Pacific at the 2008 World U-17 Hockey Challenge, where he recorded two goals and two assists in six games.

 Ferraro represented Canada at the 2009 IIHF World U18 Championships.
 He skated in five of six games for Canada at the IIHF World U18 Championship, where he recorded two goals and two assists.
 Canada won its first four games but finished fourth after losing to the US in the semifinals and Finland in the bronze medal game.

 In January 2022, Ferraro was selected to play for Team Canada at the 2022 Winter Olympics.

+Broadcasting

+Following the conclusion of his playing career in 2023, Ferraro transitioned into hockey broadcasting.
+He joined Sportsnet as an analyst on Vancouver Canucks television broadcasts for two seasons.

+On August 31, 2026, it was reported that Ferraro would become the colour commentator for Winnipeg Jets broadcasts on TSN, succeeding Kevin Sawyer, who moved to Sportsnet as the colour commentator for the Calgary Flames.

 Personal

 Ferraro is the son of the longtime NHL veteran and current TSN Analyst Ray Ferraro.

 Ferraro was born in Trail, British Columbia and lived in the suburbs of New York City, Los Angeles, and Atlanta before moving to the Vancouver suburb of Burnaby with his mother, Tracey, following his parents' divorce.
 Ferraro has an older brother who played goalie and two younger paternal half-brothers.